HaxeFlixel/flixel-docs/documentation/04_tutorials/10-part-ix-ui-and-combat.html.md

 	using flixel.util.FlxSpriteUtil;
 	```

-	to the top of the Enemy.hx class.
+	to the top of the `Enemy.hx` class.

 And that should do it!
 Test out your game and make sure that it works!

 ![](../images/04_tutorials/0020.png)

-Next, we'll cover winning and losing and setting up all our different FlxStates.
+Next, we'll cover winning and losing and setting up all our different `FlxState`s.